imefisto/psr-swoole-native/README.md

 ## Compatibility Matrix

-This table contains the list of Swoole and PHP versions that have been tested with this library and its current status.
+This table contains the list of Swoole and PHP versions that have been tested with the last version of this library and its current status.
+The tests were run with [imefisto/psr-swoole-native-tests](https://github.com/imefisto/psr-swoole-native-tests).

 | Swoole Version | PHP Version | Status |
 | ---------------|-------------|--------|